okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Test

-You can also test the code directly with self-registering or profile-updating users.
+You can also test the code directly with self-registering or profile-updating end users.

 ### Test the SSR Inline Hook

 To run a test of your SSR Registration Inline Hook, go to the Okta sign-in page for your Okta org, click the **Sign Up** link, and attempt to self-register.
 > **Note:** The **Employee number** field appears as optional.
 To test SSR, you can leave **Employee number** blank.

-* If you use an allowable email domain, such as `rosario.jones@example.com`, the user registration goes through.
+* If you use an allowable email domain, such as `rosario.jones@example.com`, the end user registration goes through.
-* If you use an incorrect email domain, the user registration is denied.
+* If you use an incorrect email domain, the end user registration is denied.
 Review the error message, which displays the error summary from the external service code and is passed back to Okta.
 See [error](/docs/reference/registration-hook/#error).

 ### Test the Progressive Enrollment Inline Hook